sai14karthik/pagingsimulator/README.md

 # Paging Simulator
-currently under developement

-click on the link to visit the site https://pagingsimulator.netlify.app/
+click on the link to visit the site https://pagingsimualtor.netlify.app/index.html